ENVIRONMENTAL STUDIES INTERNSHIP GUIDELINES

 This includes a minimum of 120 hours of work, during which time you will maintain a journal documenting and reflecting upon your experience.
 The journal must include:

 - daily entries documenting activities and the work you were engaged in

 - meaningful weekly reflections on your experiences as they relate to professional development, life goals, personal growth, and Area of Emphasis.

-This 1-credit hour course taught each spring is meant to help you integrate your internship experience with your academic knowledge and personal and professional goals.
-In this course, you will reflect on knowledge and skills gained during the experience, develop a poster (for public presentation) which communicates this, and engage in professional development activities.
+This 1-credit hour course taught each spring helps students integrate their internship experiences with their academic knowledge and personal and professional goals.
+In this course, students reflect on knowledge and skills gained during the experience, develop a poster (for public presentation) which communicates this, and engage in professional development activities.

 Follow HiramEnviro on Twitter for notifications of internship and job opportunities.